easy-rpa/openframework/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Related library**
-The name and version of library where the issue is experiencing.
+The name and version of library where the issue is experienced.

 **Description**
 Describe the issue you are experiencing.
 Try to provide clear and detailed description inclusive: